cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 If the AuthEncap function of the KEM was used to generate `zz` and `enc`, the recipient is assured that the sender held the private key `sKS`.
-If the `psk` and `pskID` arguments are provided, then the recipient is assured that the sender held the PSK.
-The PSK is also improving the confidentiality guarantee, as described in more detail in
+If the `psk` and `pskID` arguments are provided, then the recipient is assured that the sender held the corresponding pre-shared key (PSK).
-{{sec-properties}}.
+See {{sec-properties}} for more details.

 The HPKE algorithm identifiers, i.e., the KEM `kem_id`, KDF `kdf_id`, and AEAD `aead_id` 2-byte code points, are assumed implicit from the